alkampfergit/personal-blog/codewrecks/content/post/old/2008/12/on-setup-and-teardown-in-nunit.md

 The problem is that in teardown the code is still trying to verify the repository, but this should be avoided because the test exited with an exception.

-I must admit that I write such a test quite often, but recently I gets very annoyed when a test fail and Iâ€™m not immediatly able to understand what is gone wrong.
+I must admit that I write such a test quite often, but recently I gets very annoyed when a test fail and I'm not immediatly able to understand what is gone wrong.
 As a rule of thumb you should use the SetUp and TearDown attribute only to setup and clean per text fixture and you should not insert any test logic.

 Alk.